rmcwhae/russellmcwhae.ca/content/journal/two-weeks-in-the-galapagos.md

 The next day was our last full day in San Cristóbal.
 We returned to Muelle Tijeretas, the snorkelling area accessed via the Interpretation Centre.
 I bought a waterproof phone case in order to take underwater pictures.
 A small pier along the rocky shore provides access to the water.
 Two sea lions napped on this platform and emitted their signature cough/bark/vomit sound when you got too close.
 While the underwater photos turned out blurry, it was amusing to fiddle with a wholly new form of photography.

 The following day we caught the 7:00 AM ferry back to Santa Cruz.
 We took a water taxi from the main pier to Las Grietas, a nearby area only accessible by boat.
-Las Grietas is a large chasm in the volcanic rock—up to six metres wide—that serves as a brackish swimming pool.
+Las Grietas is a large chasm in the volcanic rock—up to six metres wide—that forms a brackish swimming pool.
 It requires a guide, though it sounds like this was a recent change due to its increasing popularity.
 There is also a sandy beach nearby (Playa Los Alemanes), the closest such beach to Puerto Ayora.

 That night we stayed in a hotel in Bella Vista, a small town five kilometres from Puerto Ayora.
 It was a large, three-story building, but we were one of only two parties staying at the hotel.
 The owner seemed thrilled to have visitors and took our picture before leaving.